 Install certificates in Apple devices

-You can manually distribute certificates to iOS and iPadOS devices.
-When users receive a certificate, they tap to review the contents, then tap to add the certificate to the device.
+You can manually distribute certificates to Mac computers.
+When users receive a certificate, they double-click it to open Keychain Access and review the contents.
+If the certificate matches expectations, users select the desired keychain and click the Add button.
+Most user certificates need to be installed in the Login Keychain.
 When an identity certificate is installed, users are asked for the password that protects it.
-If a certificate’s authenticity can’t be verified, it’s shown as untrusted, and the user can decide whether to add it to the device.
+If a certificate’s authenticity can’t be verified, it’s shown as untrusted, and the user can decide whether to add it to the Mac.

 Install certificates using configuration profiles

 macOS supports three methods to deploy certificate identities with configuration profiles: